input-output-hk/marlowe-cardano/marlowe-chain-sync/README.md

 new migrations that need to be run.
 For a detailed guide to writing and managing migrations, please read https://sqitch.org/docs/manual/sqitchtutorial/.

+The Marlowe chain sync consists of two processes: `marlowe-chain-indexer`, and `chainseekd`.
+This split is for scalability purposes. `marlowe-chain-indexer` copies blocks and transactions into the database and `chainseekd` serves the Chain Seek Protocol, backed by the database.

+To run the chain indexer process, you can use `nix run .#marlowe-chain-indexer`.
+Alternatively, you can directly invoke `cabal run marlowe-chain-indexer`.

-To run the chain sync server, you can use the `run-chainseekd` command.
+To run the chain seek server, you can use `nix run .#chainseekd`.
-Alternatively, you can directly invoke `cabal run chainseekd` inside this directory to provide custom command line parameters.
-The manual can be read by running `./man docs/marlowe-chain-sync.1`.
+Alternatively, you can directly invoke `cabal run chainseekd`.

 ### Adding a new query